Descent & Landing Trajectory and Guidance Algorithms with Divert Capabilities for Moon Landing: Optimal trajectory design

-The translational dynamics of landing are modelled as a double integrator in a Keplerian gravity field.
+The translational dynamics of landing are modelled by a point mass in a Keplerian gravity field.
 We use a set of landing-site referenced spherical coordinates $\left(r,\phi,\theta\right)$, as defined in Fig. \ref{fig:ldFrames}, to describe the absolute position of the lander with respect to the center of the Moon

-The thrust vector direction is parametrized by its azimuth $\alpha$ and elevation $\beta$ angles with respect to the $\left({\bm{e}}_r, {\bm{e}}_{\phi},{\bm{e}}_{\theta}\right)$ reference frame.
-The total thrust level is represented as the sum of the thrust $T_1$ provided by two outer engines, which stays on for the entire trajectory and must have the exact same thrust profile not to generate perturbing torques on the vehicle, and the thrust $T_2$ of the central engine, only used from MBB to LGA, and whose thrust profile is independent from the other two engines.
+The thrust vector direction is parameterized by its azimuth $\alpha$ and elevation $\beta$ angles with respect to the $\left({\bm{e}}_r, {\bm{e}}_{\phi},{\bm{e}}_{\theta}\right)$ reference frame.
+The total thrust level is represented as the sum of the thrust $T_1$ provided by two outer engines, which stay on for the entire trajectory and must have the exact same thrust profile not to generate perturbing torques on the vehicle, and the thrust $T_2$ of the central engine, only used from MBB to LGA, and whose thrust profile is independent from the other two engines.
 We also suppose that all engines share the same constant specific impulse $I_s$.
 Under these hypotheses, the equations of motion are

 where $v_r$, $v_{\phi}$, and $v_{\theta}$ are the projections of the inertial velocity vector in the $\left({\bm{e}}_r,{\bm{e}}_{\phi},{\bm{e}}_{\theta}\right)$ reference frame.